MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 If environment consumption is higher than allocated credits, then environment is in overage.

-### How do you consider the 'large margin' to block Model runs in important overage?
+### How do you consider the 'large margin' to block model runs in important overage?

 For an environment with allocated credits, we apply the ‘large margin’ when comparing allocated credits and consumed credits.
 We don't consider organization (tenant) level credits.
 For an environment without allocated credits, we apply the ‘large margin’ when comparing unallocated credits and consumed credits.

-•	**Simple overage**: Limitation starts as soon as consumed credits are higher than available credits (no margin here) and only impacts maker experience. (creating/editing models)
+- **Simple overage**: Limitation starts as soon as consumed credits are higher than available credits (no margin here) and only impacts maker experience. (creating/editing models)
-•	**Important overage**: Blocking AI Builder models in Flows and Apps only happens if overage is important. (large margin applies here)
+- **Important overage**: Blocking AI Builder models in flows and apps only happens if overage is important. (large margin applies here)

 ### If an environment is in overage, do the limitations apply to all environments?